angular/angular/aio/content/guide/component/component-example-lifecycle.md

 </div>

-While the `ngDoCheck()` hook method can detect when the `name` of the hero has changed, it is very expensive.
+While the `ngDoCheck()` hook method is able to detect when the `name` of the hero has changed, the hook method is resource intensive.
-This hook method is run very frequently after every change detection cycle no matter where the change occurred.
+The hook method is run frequently after every change detection cycle regardless of where the change occurred.
-It is run over twenty times in this example before the user can do anything.
+The hook method is run over twenty times in the example before the user is able to do anything.

 The first rendering in Angular of unrelated data on the page triggers most of the initial checks.
 If you move the cursor into another `input` element, a request is triggered.